elastic/connectors-ruby/README.md

 are subject to change and are not covered by the support SLA of general release (GA) features.
 Elastic plans to promote this feature to GA in a future release.

-Note #2: The `main` branch of this repository is currently being heavily reworked.
-If you want to use the connector packages now, it would be advisable to check out/fork the [latest stable branch](https://github.com/elastic/connectors/tree/8.3).
+Note #2: If you are looking for the version of the connector framework that is described in [Bring Your Own Connector](https://www.elastic.co/blog/bring-your-own-enterprise-search-connector) blog article that was describing the version from the 8.3 release, it would be advisable to check out/fork the [relevant branch](https://github.com/elastic/connectors/tree/8.3).

 ### System Requirements